kor8der/SummerProject2013/README.md

 # About SummerProject2013
-This is a fork of Kor8der's SummerProject2013 (also called sp13).
-A roguelike verymuch in development yet.
+SummerProject2013 (also called sp13) is a roguelike very much in development yet.

 # Dependencies
 sp13 uses Simple and Fast Multimedia Library version 2.0, and Microsoft Visual